Building an authentic and impactful presence in Africa

 The goal was to change the prevailing perception of Oracle as being a database business to a company defining the future of enterprise computing.
 A requirement was to make use of aggressive customer advocacy to demonstrate successful customer implementation of Oracle’s technology, how its solutions supported the digital transformation of business and to highlight customer satisfaction.

-In terms of social media, while there has been moderate improvements in average daily reach and impressions of Oracle Africa’s content, there has been a sharp increase in the number of average daily engaged users on Facebook.
+In terms of social media, there was a sharp increase in the number of average daily engaged users on Facebook.
 There was a noticeable increase in the total number of link clicks, retweets and likes of Oracle Africa’s Twitter content, leading to a slightly higher engagement rate.
 DUO created 50 influencer engagement posts over the course of the year.